 (b) for the cross-examination before the examiner of any person who has made an affidavit which is to be used in any cause or matter,

-the attendance of that person before the examiner and the production by him of any document at the examination may be enforced by writ of subpoena in like manner as his attendance, or the production by him of a document at a trial may be enforced.
+the attendance of that person before the examiner and the production by him of any document at the examination may be enforced by subpoena in like manner as his attendance, or the production by him of a document at a trial may be enforced.

+[Rule 4 amended in Gazette 21 Feb 2007 p.
+551.]

 5. Refusal of witness to attend or be sworn

 (1) If any person duly summoned by subpoena to attend before the examiner refuses or fails to attend, or refuses to be sworn for the purpose of the examination, or to answer any lawful question or produce any document therein, a certificate of such refusal or failure signed by the examiner must be filed, and upon the filing of the certificate the party requiring the attendance of the witness may apply to the Court ex parte for any order requiring the witness to attend, be sworn, or answer any question or produce any document, as the case may be.